rubenschuckit/personal-website/src/assets/markdown/about.md

 ### Acknowledgments
 The photo of me playing viola was taken by Hongda Zeng.
-Although often confused as a profesional photographer, he is *merely* a software engineer too.
+Although often confused as a profesional photographer, he is a software engineer too.
 The photo of Chicago on my homepage is by [Chait Goli](https://www.pexels.com/photo/aerial-shot-of-buildings-1823680/).